tdebuche/HGCAL_TPG_pTT/README.md

 This recovery allows one to produce the mappings used in the pTT part of the Stage 1.

+THE PROGRAM 'RUN' ALLOWS TO RUN EVERY PROGRAM OF THIS REPOSITORY

 This recovery is splitted in few parts :
 - Geometry : to build the bins of each layer and make some plots
 - pTTs : to create mapping files used to build the pTTs in the S1 boards